Frequently Asked Questions

 - Are there any scholarships to help pay for study abroad?

-- Yes, there are many scholarships out there and some even go unclaimed every year.
-A list can be found through the UCF study abroad website but keep in mind there are many more to be found.
-Most academic scholarships, not just those listed as "study abroad" can help finance your experience.
+- Yes, there are many scholarships out there and some even go unclaimed every year!
+A list can be found on our website under the “Scholarships and Finances” tab, but keep in mind, there are many more to be found.
+Most academic scholarships, not just those listed as "study abroad," can help finance your experience.
 Often the deadlines for these scholarships are well before you go abroad and disbursement of awards may not be made until after you return.
-It is best to do your research early, apply early but plan as if you will need to pay for your program without scholarships.
+It is best to do your research and apply early, but to plan as if you will need to pay for your program without scholarships.

 - Can I get a refund of fees if I change my mind?